-Dr. Cho teaches graduate Nursing and Nursing Informatics courses for Doctor of Nursing Practice (DNP) programs, including Applied Statistical Analysis I/II, Theory and Research for Nursing, Nurse Scientist and Scholar, State of Science, and Nursing Informatics and Information Management.
+Dr. Cho teaches graduate Nursing and Nursing Informatics courses for Doctor of Nursing Practice (DNP) programs, including Applied Statistical Analysis, Theory and Research for Nursing, and Nursing Informatics and Information Management.

 Dr. Cho’s research has focused on using technology for underserved populations in order to reduce health disparities, promote health outcomes and improve health-related quality of life.
-Her research work focuses on translating existing health information into informatics tools such as mobile health interventions to facilitate the implementation and dissemination of evidence-based health information for underserved communities, specifically racial and ethnic minorities and those from low-socioeconomic groups who face barriers to accessing health information.
+Her research work focuses on translating existing health information into informatics tools such as mobile health interventions to facilitate the implementation and dissemination of evidence-based health information for underserved communities (racial and ethnic minorities and those from low-socioeconomic groups) who face barriers to accessing health information.
 Specifically, her expertise is to establish the usability of technology-based interventions for patients and EHR-based clinical decision support (CDS) system for nurses in hospitals.

 Dr. Cho holds memberships in the American Medical Informatics Association (AMIA), Academy Health, Sigma Theta Tau International, and Eastern Nurses Research Society.
-Her service activities include serving on professional association committees such as Member-at-Large for AMIA Clinical Research Informatics Working Groups (2021-current), Search Committee: Determinants of Health for UF Health AI Positions at UF Health Science Center, Scientific Program Committee- Clinical Research Informatics, reviewing manuscripts; reviewing grants for Sigma.
+Her service activities include serving on professional association committees such as Member-at-Large for AMIA Clinical Research Informatics Working Groups (2021-current), Search Committee: Determinants of Health for UF Health AI Positions at UF Health Science Center, Scientific Program Committee for AMIA Informatics Summit – Clinical Research Informatics (2019-current), reviewing manuscripts; reviewing grants for Sigma.